Optimal Specle Print File Creation Guide

 US customers should use the built in setting called North America General Purpose 2.
 Note you can achieve slightly higher quality if you use ISO Coated v2 (ECI) instead of Adobe's Coated FOGRA39 profile.
 Both are based on the FOGRA39L dataset, but ISO Coated v2 (ECI) is a more official version and has a higher ink weight meaning you have a few more levels of colour.
 You can also use Adobe 98 as your RGB profile if you are primarily doing print work, it has a greater colour range.

 Note that all of your InDesign documents will have the working space assigned to the document by default.
 Keep them at the default settings, and let InDesign assign this working space to all of your documents.

 All of your images should be stored, edited, and worked on in RGB using your standard working space profile - sRGB IEC61966-2.1.
-The reason for this is to allow you to use your images for both digital and print workflows.
+This allows you to use your images for both digital and print workflows.
 Converting to CMYK in Photoshop limits where your image can be used - even in print workflows as publications use different CMYK profiles.

 If you need to have a CMYK line work match a background panel you have created in Photoshop, you can do that by creating CMYK backgrounds in either InDesign or Illustrator, and add image elements from Photoshop using a transparent background over the top.

 Images should also be kept at a high resolution to give you maximum flexibility.
 The largest height of a page on Specle is close to 600 mm.
 For a background image to cover that page it needs to be close to 7000 pixels high in Photoshop.
 Product images should be at least 3000 pixels in both dimensions.
 Background images should be around 8000 pixels in both dimensions.
 For all images, it’s a good idea to leave as much area around the focal point of the image as possible, then crop in InDesign.
 This will allow you to use the image for many different sizes and shapes of ad.